jidhu-mohan/iot-edge-ai-pipeline/student-version/README.md

 ## Next Steps for Students

+1. **Explore the web dashboard** - Use the interactive Streamlit interface to visualize data
-1. **Modify the demo** - Change sensor parameters, add new sensors, adjust timing
+2. **Modify the demo** - Change sensor parameters, add new sensors, adjust timing
-2. **Experiment with features** - Try different statistical calculations
+3. **Experiment with features** - Try different statistical calculations
-3. **Test different ML models** - Replace Isolation Forest with other algorithms
+4. **Test different ML models** - Replace Isolation Forest with other algorithms
-4. **Add visualization** - Plot sensor data and anomaly scores over time
+5. **Compare interfaces** - Run both command-line and web versions to see differences
-5. **Study the main codebase** - See how this scales to production systems
+6. **Study the main codebase** - See how this scales to production systems

+### Dashboard Features to Explore

+- **Real-time charts**: Watch sensor data update live with anomaly highlighting
+- **Interactive controls**: Start/stop the pipeline, clear data, adjust parameters
+- **Data analysis**: Use the raw data table to understand feature engineering
+- **Pattern recognition**: Observe how different sensors behave and correlate

 ## Connections to Production Systems